masaeedu/monadoptics/README.md

   hdimap :: (a' ~> a) -> (b ~> b') -> p a b -> p a' b'
 ```

-Here is `Descending`, for which hopefully the similarities with `Traversing` are readily apparent:
+Here is its subclass `Descending`, for which hopefully the similarities with `Traversing` are readily apparent:

 ```hs
 class HProfunctor p => Descending p